No, No, Nanette: Original production and aftermath

 No, No, Nanette was not successful in its first pre-Broadway tour in 1924.
 When the production arrived in Chicago, producer Harry Frazee re-cast the show with new stars, had the book rewritten and asked Youmans and Caesar to write additional songs.
 These additional songs, "Tea for Two" and "I Want to Be Happy", would become the hit songs of the show.
 The Chicago production was a hit and ran for over a year.
-Frazee eagerly capitalized on this success, but Broadway was not his first priority.
-The London production opened in the West End on March 11, 1925, at the Palace Theatre, where it starred Binnie Hale, Joseph Coyne and George Grossmith Jr. and became a hit, running for 665 performances.
-The London production featured two songs that were not included in U.S. productions: "I've Confessed to the Breeze" and "Take a Little One-Step".
+Frazee capitalized on this success by mounting a production in the West End in London.
+The show opened on March 11, 1925, at the Palace Theatre, where it starred Binnie Hale, Joseph Coyne and George Grossmith Jr. and became a hit, running for 665 performances.
+The London production featured two songs that were not included in the earlier U.S. productions: "I've Confessed to the Breeze" and "Take a Little One-Step".
 Three touring productions were circulating throughout the U.S. when the Broadway production finally opened on September 16, 1925, at the Globe Theatre, starring Louise Groody and Charles Winninger.
 It ran for 321 performances.

 The musical was translated into various languages and enjoyed regional productions, U.S. tours and international success through the end of the decade.
 It was made into films in both 1930 and 1940, with both film adaptations featuring ZaSu Pitts.
 A 1950 film, Tea for Two, was a very loose adaptation of the show.
 It starred Doris Day, Gordon MacRae, Eve Arden (who was also in the 1940 film), and Billy DeWolfe.
 The musical was seen with decreasing frequency in the following decades.

+In 1926 Frazee produced what he marketed as a companion musical to No, No, Nanette at the Four Cohans Theatre in Chicago: the musical Yes, Yes, Yvette.
+It premiered on December 5, 1926, to positive reviews in the Chicago press and in Billboard.
+After the production had a successful run in Chicago, it was a flop on Broadway in 1927.